-Person struck by L train in Brooklyn during rush hour; service remains suspended
+Person fatally struck by L train in Brooklyn; service resumes with delays

 According to EMS sources, the incident happened between stations near the Wilson Avenue stop.

-The condition of the person struck is not yet known.
+The identity of the person and details of the incident are not yet known.

 For more information, visit MTA.com.